Dave Roberts (baseball manager): College career

-Professional baseball career
+Professional career

-Detroit Tigers
+Draft and minor leagues

 The Detroit Tigers selected Roberts in the 28th round of the 1994 MLB draft and signed him on June 9, 1994.
 He began his career with the Jamestown Jammers, the Tigers' short-season class A team in the New York–Pennsylvania League.
 Roberts hit .292 with 12 steals for the Jammers, who won the division title with a 42–32 record.
 For the 1995 season, he was promoted to play for the Lakeland Tigers in the Florida State League, where he hit .303 in 92 games with 30 stolen bases, fourth best in the league.

 In 1996, Roberts was assigned to the Visalia Oaks of the California League.
 The Oaks were a co-op team made up of players from several organizations.
 He was frustrated with the assignment and thought about quitting baseball but his father talked him out of it.
 In 126 games, he hit .272 with 65 stolen bases, which led all of minor league baseball and he scored 112 runs, tops in the Cal League.
 He appeared in three games for the AA Jacksonville Suns of the Southern League at the end of the season and had two hits in nine at-bats.
-He also hit a three-run home run in the 15th inning to help the Suns win game 1 of their playoff series.
+He also hit a three-run home run in the 15th inning to help the Suns win Game 1 of their playoff series.
 He remained at Jacksonville the next season, playing in 105 games for them, with a .296 average and 23 steals.
 In 1998, Roberts once again began the season with the Suns.
 He played in 69 games and hit .326 with 21 stolen bases and was named to the Southern League mid-season all-star team.